olebole/irafdoc/doc/iids.batchred.rst

   The questions which are asked are described below:
   </p>
   <p>
-  <tt>"Root name for spectra file names:"</tt> This is the input root file name
+  <span style="font-family: monospace;">"Root name for spectra file names:"</span> This is the input root file name
   for all spectra which will be run through STANDARD and BSWITCH.
   </p>
   <p>
-  <tt>"Root name for spectra to be created:"</tt> This is the output root file
+  <span style="font-family: monospace;">"Root name for spectra to be created:"</span> This is the output root file
   name which all newly created spectra will use.
 It is also the input file name for tasks CALIBRATE and ADDSETS since these tasks operate on spectra created by BSWITCH.
   </p>
   <p>
-  <tt>"Starting record number for spectra to be created:"</tt> All created spectra
+  <span style="font-family: monospace;">"Starting record number for spectra to be created:"</span> All created spectra
   will have a suffix number starting with this value and incremented by one for each new spectrum created.
   </p>
   <p>
-  <tt>"File name to contain statistics information:"</tt> This file will contain
+  <span style="font-family: monospace;">"File name to contain statistics information:"</span> This file will contain
   informative output from SENSFUNC and BSWITCH. (default=stats)
   </p>
   <p>
-  <tt>"File name to contain a log of terminal output:"</tt> All tasks talk back
+  <span style="font-family: monospace;">"File name to contain a log of terminal output:"</span> All tasks talk back
   to let you know how things are proceding.
 The backtalk is saved in this file. (default=ttylog)
   </p>
   <p>
-  <tt>"File name for output from STANDARD and input to SENSFUNC:"</tt> Just
+  <span style="font-family: monospace;">"File name for output from STANDARD and input to SENSFUNC:"</span> Just
   what it says. (default=std)
   </p>
   <p>
-  <tt>"Record string to process:"</tt> The spectra are assumed to be representable
+  <span style="font-family: monospace;">"Record string to process:"</span> The spectra are assumed to be representable
-  by strings (try <tt>"help ranges"</tt> for details on the formats allowed).
+  by strings (try <span style="font-family: monospace;">"help ranges"</span> for details on the formats allowed).
   Both STANDARD and BSWITCH expect ranges of spectral record numbers which are appended to the root given in answer to the first question above.
 This question is asked repeatedly so that you can enter as